-- salt and fresh ground pepper to taste
+- salt and fresh ground black pepper, to taste

-- fresh grated parmesan (optional) for garnish
+- fresh grated parmesan, for garnish

-- fresh chopped parsley (optional) for garnish
+- fresh chopped parsley, for garnish

-Preheat oven to 475 F.
+- Preheat oven to 475˚F.

-In a large baking sheet or roasting pan, combine the cubed butternut squash, cubed potatoes, diced peppers, and onions; set aside.
+- In a large baking sheet or roasting pan, combine the cubed butternut squash, cubed potatoes, diced peppers, and onions; set aside.

-In a small mixing bowl, whisk together the olive oil, balsamic vinegar, garlic, cheese, rosemary, thyme, salt, and pepper; whisk until thoroughly combined.
+- In a small mixing bowl, whisk together the olive oil, balsamic vinegar, garlic, cheese, rosemary, thyme, salt, and pepper; whisk until thoroughly combined.

-Pour the mixture over the prepared vegetables; stir and mix until well incorporated.
+- Pour the mixture over the prepared vegetables; stir and mix until well incorporated.

-Roast for about 35 to 40 minutes, stirring every 10 minutes or so, until vegetables are cooked through and browned.
+- Roast for about 35 to 40 minutes, stirring every 10 minutes or so, until vegetables are cooked through and browned.

-Remove from oven and transfer to a serving dish.
+- Remove from oven and transfer to a serving dish.

-Garnish with parmesan and parsley.
+- Garnish with parmesan and parsley, and serve.